ayush-0601/delta-demo/README.md

 # delta-demo
-this is for git and github basics
+this is for git and github basics.